Understanding the Great Depression: Causes, consequences, and the road to recovery

 The first was the fact that many companies had produced more items than they could sell.

-To solve this problem, most poor Americans had relied upon hire-purchase schemes, on the belief that they could pay off their purchases over time, as long as they had work.
+To solve this problem, most middle class and poorer Americans had relied upon hire-purchase schemes, on the belief that they could pay off their purchases over time, as long as they had work.

 However, with so many people buying stocks on credit, the price of stocks went up quickly, which made people believe that they had more wealth than was realistic.